Opioid Education and Naloxone Training

 - Distribution of naloxone kits

 Columbia Health recognizes the importance of maintaining the availability of the naloxone trainings amid the COVID-19 pandemic.
 All naloxone trainings are currently offered virtually via Zoom to members of the Columbia community.
-Naloxone kits will be mailed to participants upon completion of training.
+Naloxone kits will be available for pickup from Columbia Health or mailed to participants upon completion of training.

 Attend a Training